utra-robosoccer/soccerbot/README.md

 Collection of embedded programs for an autonomous humanoid soccer robot.

 # Common
-All the software components we've developed which go into the robot's embedded systems, which are shared between Robot_F4 and Robot_F7.
+All the software components we've developed which go into the robot's embedded systems.

+# CubeMX
+Contains the files required to auto-generate code for each of our target MCUs.

 # Development
 Contains development folders for ongoing projects.
 Examples include developing specific features that will one day be integrated into the main robot code (such as Ethernet-based communication), and developing helper programs dedicated to expediting development and testing.